dennisreimann/blitzbank-dashboard/README.md

 cd dashboard

 # initialize an empty project and install the app
-npm init -y
-npm install @blitzbank/dashboard
+npm init @blitzbank/dashboard

-# create the .env file containing the necessary variables
-echo "AUTH_USERNAME=admin\nAUTH_PASSWORD=topsecret" > .env

-# open the file in your favorite editor and add other variables
+# edit the .env file in your favorite editor
 # (see the list of variables below)
 vim .env